Market Sector Update

 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

 directly in an index.
-All information is based on Class I shares.

 The impact of COVID-19, and other infectious illness outbreaks that may arise in the future, could adversely affect the economies of many nations or the entire global economy, individual issuers and capital markets

-caused by the COVID-19 outbreak may exacerbate other pre-existing political, social and economic risks in certain countries or globally.
-The duration of the COVID-19 outbreak and its effects cannot be determined
+in ways that cannot necessarily be foreseen.
+The duration of the COVID-19 outbreak and its effects cannot be determined with certainty.

-Risk factors: The value of the Fund's shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit
+Risk factors: The value of the Portfolio's shares will change, and you could lose money on your investment.
+An investment in the Portfolio is not insured or guaranteed by the FDIC or any other government agency.

 Investing in small-cap growth and value stocks may carry more risk than investing in stocks of larger, more well-established companies.
 Growth stocks may be more volatile or not perform as well as value stocks or

 the stock market in general.
 Value stocks are stocks of companies that may have experienced adverse developments or may be subject to special risks that have caused the stocks to be out of favor and, in the